leafworksjp/Palette-CMS-Content-Sync/README.md

 1. Extract downloaded ZIP archive.
 1. Open folder with VSCode.

-> ✅ TIPS:
->
-> VSCode can freely change the display position of extensions.
+VSCode can freely change the display position of extensions.

->
-> Drag *Palette CMS Content Sync* extension icon from the left sidebar to the desired position.
+Drag *Palette CMS Content Sync* extension icon from the left sidebar to the desired position.

->
-> Move it to the right side of the window to see the file browser and content settings at the same time.
+Move it to the right side of the window to see the file browser and content settings at the same time.

 ![](./media/image/readme/move_extension.png)